Someone reached out to me this week. “Every time I see the red bucket man, I think of you, and put a little money in the bucket.”

 That warmed my heart.
 One of the great gifts that blogging has brought me is the many people I’ve learned from and communicated with here locally in Northwest Arkansas and around the world.
 I still have to pinch myself sometimes to realize my great good fortune.

 She’s been quite supportive for several years and was remembering a post I’d written right before Thanksgiving several years ago — all about my encounter with the red bucket man.
 This story below has a new wrinkle.
 This week, I saw a different red bucket man that I knew.
 Not only did I know him, I’d worked with him years ago.
 He gave me a broad smile and caught me up on how he was doing.
 Again…I felt very blessed.

 At this time of the year, you’re busier than ever.
 Or more distracted.
 Or more lonely.
 Or more ______.
 You can fill in the blank.
 I offer the following story once again to you to give a bit of perspective.
 I hope you enjoy it.

 The Salvation Army has begun its annual campaign.

-So, yesterday, on the first of what I am sure will be many trips to the grocery store before Thanksgiving, I found the famous red bucket.
-And heard the bell ringing, which frankly I am just sappy enough to adore.
+So, yesterday, on the first of what I am sure will be many trips to the grocery store before our Thanksgiving meal, I saw the famous red bucket.
+And I heard the bell ringing, which frankly I am just sappy enough to adore.